English section

 BVB

-Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în creştere, în contextul în care a fost înregistrat un volum de tranzacţionare de 39,64 milioane de lei... detalii

-Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în creştere, în contextul în care a fost înregistrat un volum de tranzacţionare de 39,64 milioane de lei... detalii
+Şapte dintre indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în urcare, în contextul în care a fost înregistrat un rulaj de 36,94 milioane de lei (8,21... detalii

 Cotaţii Internaţionale